mandlerm/BookTracker/NOTES.md

 flash[:alert] vs. notice on render line. difference?  books_controller, line 47 Messages - flash vs. 'built in'?

+books_controller new
+  better to build in controller or in form?

 ERRORS
 DONE  registration -- will not go to show page
 DONE  log in  -- will not go to show page.